selavan/ict720_software_2025_TBD/esp32-data-capture/README.md

 ## ✅ Outcome
 - Automated, efficient, and reliable data capturing system.
 - Reduced unnecessary uploads, effectively managing cloud storage space.
+This is because the system only records and uploads data when a significant noise event happens, avoiding unnecessary recordings when it's quiet, thus saving storage space.
 - Facilitates seamless integration with AI classification and mobile front-end by other team members.